gregcartwright/dissertation/NewPlan.md

 1. Review the literature to show frailty is a problem
     1. Look at prevalence of frailty
     2. look at problems caused by frailty - morbidity and mortality.

+Want to find the article Sternberg, S.A., Wershof Schwartz, A„ Karunananthan, S„ Bergman.
+H., & Mark Clarfield, A. (2011).
+The identification of frailty: a systematic literature review.
+Journal o f the American Geriatrics Society, 59, 2129-2138.
+PubMed doiHO.l 111/j.1532-5415.2011,03597.x